Nitrokey/nitrokey-app/README.md

 #### Compiling for MAC OS
 1. Use Qt to compile the Nitrokey App
-2. Navigate to <build_dir>/CryptoStickGUI.app/Contents
+2. Navigate to <build_dir>/<app_name>/Contents
-3. Create a .dmg file
-   Go to the build directory and use
+3. Create a .dmg file: go to the build directory and use

-     `macdeployqt CryptoStickGUI.app/ -dmg`
+     `macdeployqt <app_name>/ -dmg`

-   CryptoStickGUI.dmg file will be created at the same folder.
+   <app_name>.dmg file will be created at the same folder.
 This is the final file for distributing the App on Mac OS
 4. Compress the .dmg package:
    * Open Disk Utility
    * Select the dmg package from left column (or drag'n'drop)
    * Select Convert, check "compressed" option and then "Save"

 Tray
 ---